 Grandparent Rights – what is parental responsibility?

-Parental responsibility (or PR) is “all the rights, duties, powers, responsibilities and the authority which, by law, a parent of a child has in relation to the child and his property”.
+Parental responsibility is “all the rights, duties, powers, responsibilities and the authority which, by law, a parent of a child has in relation to the child and his property”.
 These include issues relating to their education, medical treatment, changes to their name, where the child should live and matters concerning the child’s religion.

-Every person with PR for a child has a right to be consulted in relation to any important decisions made in respect of that child – such as decisions concerning medical treatment or education.
+Every person with parental responsibility for a child has a right to be consulted in relation to any important decisions made in respect of that child – such as decisions concerning medical treatment or education.
 They are also entitled to see documentation concerning the child, including school reports and medical reports.

 IV.
-For children born after 1st December 2003 to unmarried parents when the father’s name is not on the birth certificate he does not automatically get parental responsibility and, if he wants it, will have to acquire parental responsibility as outlined below:
+For children born after 1st December 2003 to unmarried parents when the father’s name is not on the birth certificate he does not automatically get parental responsibility and, if he wants it, will have to acquire parental responsibility as outlined below.

 i.
 The child’s birth can be reregistered by agreement of both parties